melodycss/melodycss.co/layouts/index.markdown

 #### Multiple Rows

-The `split` mixin works on multiple rows as well.
-Take this golden ratio example with 6 divs:
+The `split` mixin also works on multiple rows, and takes an optional third parameter, defining the breakpoint above which the split occurs.
+Take this golden ratio example with 6 divs, and a much smaller breakpoint:

 <section class="golden-ratio-multi-row-example">
   <div>One</div>